As a church we seek to respond to God’s Word and the Prophetic Word that He has given us.

 - We applied for a ‘change of use’ permission on the manse to free it for church use and purchased a new manse.

-- We are in the process of applying for Planning Permission for a new building to be developed on the existing site.
+- We are in the process of considering how to expand and develop the existing site